 AAFCO and FDA Guidelines

 Nutritious dog food requires a balance of protein, carbs, healthy fats, vitamins, and minerals.
-This sounds similar to the nutrient balance required for humans.
-But the content, quality, and type of each nutrient, vitamin, and mineral, are different for dogs.
+This sounds similar to the nutrient balance required for humans, but the content, quality, and type of each nutrient, vitamin, and mineral, are different for dogs.
 Understanding your dog’s protein needs is complex and is an entire specialty in vet school.

 AAFCO Dog Food Nutrient Guidelines